juhyeonkim95/Mitsuba3DopplerToF/README.md

 * `g_0` : Illumination modulation offset. (default : 0.5)
 * `w_s` : Sensor frequency in MHz. (default : 30)
 * `sensor_phase_offset` : Sensor phase offset in radian. (default : 0)
-* We also provide some syntactic sugar parameters.
+* We also provide some syntactic sugar parameters with normalization.
     * `hetero_frequency` : Relative heterodyne frequency.
 0 for perfect homodyne and 1 for perfect heterodyne.
 This is a syntactic sugar for `w_s`.
 If this value is set, `w_s` is calculated from this value. (default : not used)
     * `hetero_offset` : Relative heterodyne offset.
 0 for 0 radian and 1 for 2pi radian.
 This is a syntactic sugar for `sensor_phase_offset`.
 If this value is set, `sensor_phase_offset` is calculated from this value. (default : not used)

 * `wave_function_type` : Modulation waveform.
 Refer following table for exact configuration. (default : sinusoidal)